-There is a patient privacy rule that gives participants more access to his/her own medical records and more control over how your personal health information is used.
-If participants have any questions about this privacy rule, they may call the Office for Civil Rights at 1-800-368-1019.
+There is a patient privacy rule that gives you more access to your own medical records and more control over how your personal health information is used.
+If you have any questions about this privacy rule, call the Office for Civil Rights at 1-800-368-1019.
 TTY users should call 1-800-537-7697.